mlgarchery/chess_unity/README.md

 # Simple Unity Chess Client and its server

 Some rules are not implemented (roc, En passant for example).
 I made this to learn Unity last year, once I got the game running I stopped there and moved on another project.
-But why I may implement it fully later, why not.
+But I may implement it fully later, what do you think @42buck ?.
 Launch the chess server first (Instructions in the directory server/)

 ## Requirements